gusbro-github/console_drawing/README.md

 An error will also be shown if any point given is outside the boundaries of the canvas.

+The fill command has a special case handled when the fill character is a space

 When a comand is not recognized a message will be shown indicating it.